 One of the diets that builds on this idea is called the nutritarian diet and it's been researched by doctor Fuhrman.
 Read his book on the subject Super Immunity.
 Another one by futurist Ray Kurzweil's and Terry Grossman researching the optimal diet arrived to the same conclusions looking at the available research data as well in their book Transcend: Nine Steps to Living Well Forever.

 The complete picture is not so simple as described so far.
 While the leaf parts of plants do not benefit from being eaten the fruits are evolved specifically for that purpose.
-The bright colours, the high sugar content are all attract herbivores to eat the fruits and carry the seeds in their beaks or digestive system to distant places.
-Something the stationary plants could not do on their own.
+The bright colours and the high sugar content attract herbivores to eat the fruits and carry the seeds in their beaks or digestive systems to distant places helping the stationary plants disperse their DNA.
 This of course does not apply to all fruits.
-Some fruits are protected by spikes and hidden under leafs indicating that the co-existence of plants and herbivores is extremely complex.
+Some fruits are protected by spikes and hidden under leaves indicating that the co-existence of plants and herbivores is extremely complex.
 Also, we must consider that the plants produced on our farms Today have changed significantly in every way compared to the plants they have been originally bred from.
 Humans over thousands of years changed these plants to be tastier, more calorie dense and easier to digest.

 I must stress on the fact that the big variety of plants is very important.
-It has been shown that while eating one plant for a long time reduces the probability of a certain cancer by 10% and eating another plant reduced the chances by 15% eating both plants will not just reduce the risks by 25% (10+15%) as we would expect but significantly more.
-It can be 50% or 80% depending on the combination which is exceptional.
+It has been shown that while eating one plant for a long time reduces the probability of a certain cancer by 10% and eating another plant reduced the chances by 15% eating both plants will not just reduce the risks by only 25% (10+15%) as we would expect.
+It can be significantly more: 50% or 80% depending on the combination.